 Formal service agreements or appointment letters have been entered into with the Executive Directors, Non-executive Director and the INEDs.
 Each of the Executive Directors has entered into a service contract with the Company for a fixed term of three (3) years, which may be terminated before the expiration of the term by not less than three (3) months' notice in writing served by either party on the other.
-Each of the INEDs has signed an appointment letter with the Company for a term of three (3) years, which may be terminated before the expiration of the term by not less than two (2) months' notice in writing served by either party on the other.
+Each of the INEDs has signed an appointment letter with the Company for a term of three (3) years, which may be terminated before the expiration of the term by not less than three (3) months' notice in writing served by either party on the other.
+The Non-executive Director has signed an appointment letter with the Company for a term of three (3) years, which may be terminated before the expiration of the term by not less than two (2) months' notice in writing served by either party on the other.
+The Non-executive Director has signed an appointment letter with the Company for a term of three (3) years, which may be terminated before the expiration of the term by not less than two (2) months' notice in writing served by either party on the other.
 The Non-executive Director has signed an appointment letter with the Company for a term of three (3) years, which may be terminated before the expiration of the term by not less than two (2) months' notice in writing served by either party on the other.